rjmorse/hyperv-packer-windows/readme.md

 ## Goal of this project

-Create a Minimal Viable Project for Packer and Hyper-V, for Server 2016 and Server 2019 images.
+Create a Minimal Viable Project for Packer and Hyper-V, for Server 2012r2, 2016 and Server 2019 images.

 ## QUICKSTART

 1. Download eval media for 2016 and place in `.\iso`
-1. Run `.\make_unattend_iso.ps1`
+2. Run `.\make_unattend_iso.ps1`
-1. Run `.\Start-Pipeline.ps1`
+3. Run `.\Start-Pipeline.ps1 -Build2019` (specify via switch to build any of 3 images: `-Build2012r2`, `-Build2016`, `-Build2019`)
-1. Wait 10-20 minutes for it to run and generate the image
+4. Wait for it to run and generate the image
+   1. 30m for 2019 with Updates
-   1. See .`\example-packer-output.txt` for sample console output
+   2. See .`\example-packer-output.txt` for sample console output
-1. Remove `output-hyperv-iso` once you grabe the VHDX file (auto move/remove is pending)
+5. Remove `output-hyperv-iso` once you grabe the VHDX file (auto move/remove is pending)

 ## CURRENT STATUS

-- 2016 and 2019 pipelines tested to be working using eval ISO media
+- 2012r2, 2016 and 2019 pipelines tested to be working using eval ISO media
-  - 2016 is scripted
+  - Updates working for 2019
-  - Datacenter Desktop Experience
+  - Desktop Experience
-  - No Windows updates
   - WinRM and RDP enabled
   - Autounattend for imaging working
   - Unattend for sysprep working
   - User: vagrant/vagrant
 - Next:
+  - Validate updates for 2012r2 and 2016
   - Review autounattend.xml files and remove anything that is extra
   - export/capture VHDX in addition to creating vagrant box (using post-processors, artifice, and powershell via shell-local)